elsayedelmandoh/Sentiment-Analysis-on-Social-Media-Posts-with-LSTM/README.md

 ## Overview

-This project implements sentiment analysis on social media posts using Long Short-Term Memory (LSTM) networks.
-The primary goal is to build a model capable of classifying text data into sentiment classes, such as positive or negative.
+Developed sentiment analysis on social media posts using NLTK for preprocessing and LSTM networks for classification.
+The model classifies data into positive or negative sentiment, achieving 99% accuracy on the training data and 89% accuracy on the test data.

 ## Dataset